stillonearth/uav/README.md

 # uav

-Accurate copter simulation with Rust.
+Accurate copter dynamics and control in Rust.